FrancisBanville/ms_interpreting_probabilities/README.md

 The emergence of probabilistic thinking in network ecology has paved the way to a better assessment of the spatiotemporal variability and uncertainty of biotic interactions.
+However, measuring probabilities empirically can be strenuous given the difficulties of deciphering species and interactions [@Pringle2020Resolving].
+In this context, the development of computational methods makes it possible to estimate interaction probabilities at large scales, which in turn can pinpoint where we should go to optimise our sampling effort for better resolving local food webs.

-However, we showed that network metadata are perhaps as important as interaction data themselves when it comes to interpreting probabilistic food webs in ecological terms.
+In this contribution, we showed that network metadata are perhaps as important as interaction data themselves when it comes to interpreting probabilistic food webs in ecological terms.
 First, the type of probabilistic interaction (potential or realized) impacts the importance of scale, with interactions in